click email below to send your message ...........

 Veterans ID Cards

 Nearly 5 years after the original Government announcement regarding Veterans ID Cards they are at last going to start rolling them out from January 2024.
 A new digital application service will be used for this but there will also be a paper-based application process for veterans unable to use the online service.
 Veterans can apply for their cards by emailing dbs-veterans-cards@mod.gov.uk and give your name, year of birth and year left service.
 You should then receive an email invitation to apply for your card.
-I sincerely hope I'm not writing about this again in 5 years time.
+I received mine on 20th January 2024 about 3 weeks after applying.

 HMS CARYSFORT ASSOCIATION STANDARD